yass2601/Dolby-Atmos-Razer-Phone-2-Magisk-Module/README.md

 - Remove any other Dolby module with different name
 - Reboot
 - Install via Magisk Manager or Recovery
-- See "Troubleshootings" section if using other audio mods
+- See "Troubleshootings" section bellow if using any other audio mods
 - Reboot (reboot twice don't reflash, if you have Magisk sepolicy.rule bug)

 ## Tested on
 - Android 10 CrDroid ROM
 - Android 11 DotOS ROM
+- Android 12 Ancient OS ROM

 ## Optionals
 - https://t.me/androidryukimodsdiscussions/2616